 member: user:jane@example.com

-Unlike TableIamBinding, TableIamMember is non-authoritative.
-It adds a single member to a role without removing existing members.
-Use this when you need incremental access grants rather than replacing the entire member list for a role.
+The member property (singular) accepts one identity string.
+Unlike TableIamBinding, TableIamMember is non-authoritative: it adds the member without removing others.
+Use this when you need incremental access grants rather than managing the full member list for a role.

 Beyond these examples

-These snippets focus on specific IAM binding features: role-based access control and authoritative vs non-authoritative binding.
-They’re intentionally minimal rather than full access management solutions.
+These snippets focus on specific table IAM features: role-based access control and member and binding management.
+They’re intentionally minimal rather than full access control configurations.

-The examples reference pre-existing infrastructure such as Bigtable tables and instances.
-They focus on configuring IAM bindings rather than provisioning the underlying Bigtable resources.
+The examples reference pre-existing infrastructure such as Bigtable tables and instances, and a Google Cloud project with Bigtable API enabled.
+They focus on IAM binding configuration rather than provisioning the underlying resources.

 To keep things focused, common IAM patterns are omitted, including: